Wiredcraft/test-devops/README.md

 - Shell scripting

 #### Task description
 You are working with a website, based on a static site generator ([Hugo](https://gohugo.io/)).
-Prepare a script that will create a new post in your site with a random post content (use the output of [`fortune`](http://manpages.ubuntu.com/manpages/xenial/man6/fortune.6.html) command for example)
+Prepare a script that will create a new post in your site with a random post content (use the output of [`fortune`](http://manpages.ubuntu.com/manpages/xenial/man6/fortune.6.html) command for example).

 A few suggestions / recommendations:
 - Prepare the basic site, plenty of tutorial are available online:
     - [Hugo](https://gohugo.io)